vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 end

 ```

+`Scraper` is now in charge of instantiating the objects in play and injects them into their respective targets.
+Here we build up all the objects that are needed to write the markdown page.
+We sort of feed them into each other, bottom-up.
+If we need to make changes, we can do that in one central place—in contrast to doing it in multiple places at once.

 Instead of passing each page link to `PageWriter`, we directly pass it to the class who scrapes the data from the page.
 Nobody else needs to know about it. `PageExtractor` takes the link, clicks it, saves its state, follows it to the shownotes and provides `MarkdownComposer` and `FileComposer` all the abilities to prepare the markdown text and the filename from that particular page.
 In turn, `PageWriter` get injected with the former two which are needed to write out the new page containing the extracted data.